cdeliivanov/cse15l-lab-reports/lab-report-3.md

 We specify that the grep command is of the -w type and specify that we are searching for the word "glioblastoma" in files any of the biomed.
 Here it returns the file and line the word is found in.

 ## -n Command
 The -n command prints the line number of each line that contains the searched word.
+This is useful if we want to track down the specific location of the word we are searching and seeing how all the instances are distributed throughout the file.

 ```
 christydeliivanov@christys-air-2 technical % grep -n "glioblastoma" biomed/*.txt